springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## By letting it go it all gets done.
-The world is won by those who let it go.
-But when you try and try.
-The world is beyond the winning. - Laozi
+    ## One's philosophy is not best expressed in words; it is expressed in the choices one makes... and the choices we make are ultimately our responsibility. - Eleanor Roosevelt